ibm-cloud-docs/EventStreams/satellite.md

    _Check what the cluster name should be and service will probably be messagehub_ {: note}

-12. Assign the storage to your {{site.data.keyword.messagehub}} service.
+12. Wait until you can see the cluster in the sat loc location, then assign the storage to your {{site.data.keyword.messagehub}} service.

    ```
    ibmcloud sat storage assignment create  \